boxden/The-Lobby/README.md

 If you're using a licensed copy of Garry's Mod:

 **Steam:**
-`Garry's Mod → Properties → Betas → x86-64 - Chromium + 64-bit binaries`
+`Garry's Mod → Properties → Game Versions & Betas → x86-64`

 **Why?**
 To support the improved physics engine **VPhysics Jolt**